Turbocharger Vs Supercharger – What’s Best?

 Supercharger owners have the upper hand which no turbo owner can disagree with when it comes to lag, or lack of it for that matter.
 The bigger the turbo, the bigger the lag, meaning you’ll need to wait for it to spool up before the boost arrives.

-With a supercharger, it’s driven by the crankshaft of the engine, which means that the boost delivery is instant in the lower RPM’s and remains consistent throughout the rev range.
+On the other hand, superchargers are driven by the crankshaft of the engine, which means that the boost delivery is instant in the lower RPMs and remains consistent throughout the rev range.

 When you compare the cost, it’s typically the supercharger that comes out in front.
 Not only that, but many owners will argue that the supercharger is the more reliable offering long-term, which typically requires less maintenance, therefore it’s likely to be the cheaper option throughout the duration of your ownership.

 redline360 explain in more detail how a supercharger works: